laizk/aws-bootcamp-cruddur-2023/journal/week1.md

 One of the best practices is to use multi-stage build which was already implemented in [backend-flask/Dockerfile](../backend-flask/Dockerfile).

 Another best practice is to use Label as per [docker docs](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#label).
-To demonstrate, I implemented it in the [backend-flask/Dockerfile](../backend-flask/Dockerfile), adding the below commands:
+To demonstrate, I implemented it in the [backend-flask/Dockerfile](../backend-flask/Dockerfile) to add Labels to the image, adding the below commands:

 ```
 LABEL vendor=CrudVendor \